Arts, media and engineering MS, PhD

 What is the course-load for students in this concentration?

 As a concentration student, your home department is ECEE, and the general requirements are laid out by ECEE in terms of course requirements.
-The thumb-rule is that you take 2/3rd of classes in ECEE, and 1/3rd of your classes in AME.
+The thumb-rule is that you take two-thirds of classes in ECEE, and one-third of your classes in AME.
 This works out to seven classes in ECEE and three classes in AME if you come in for a MS+PhD program.
 If you already hold the MS degree from ASU, the typical course load is four classes in ECEE and two classes in AME.

 What classes in AME do students in this concentration typically take?